PaulGLujan/RunningPaceTracker/README.md

 *   **Distance Calculation:** Shows your total distance covered.
 *   **Speed Display:** Shows your current speed in miles per hour.
 *   **Voice Announcements:** Provides spoken updates on your pace and total distance every 0.1 miles.
+    * **Audio Ducking:** Temporarily lowers the volume of other background audio (like music) during voice announcements.
+    * **Silent Mode Compatibility:** Voice feedback plays even when the iPhone's silent switch is on.
 *   **Location Authorization Handling:** Handles user permissions for location services.
 *   **Background Tracking:** Continues tracking and providing voice feedback even when the app is in the background or the screen is off (requires explicit user permission).